-The City has adopted several by-laws to ensure that the maintenance and occupancy of property within the community is maintained to an acceptable standard.
-Please refer to Property Standard By-law for regulations.
+The City of Barrie has adopted Yard Maintenance and Property Standards by-laws to ensure that the maintenance and occupancy of property within the community is maintained to an acceptable standard.

 Examples of the maintenance standards include: